nagano564/embedSingleDossier/README.md

 ### REQUIREMENTS: The html file in this github must be hosted on a webserver to use or test this feature.
 You can not test hosting the html file on your local machine

 Created: (07/26/2021)

-1. You will need some metadata from your dossier.
-We need to obtain the visualizationKey to specify which vizualization you would like to embed.
+Here are some easy steps to embed a single visualization from a page in your dossier.
+1. First you will need some metadata from your dossier.
+We will obtain this information using the MicroStrategy APIs.
+The value from of `visualizationKey` is necessary to specify which visualization you would like to embed.
 Open:

 	https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html

-	replacing `demo.microstrategy.com` with your env url
+	You will need to replace `demo.microstrategy.com` with your env url

 	For example

 	https://env-			239777.customer.cloud.microstrategy.com/MicroStrategyLibrary/api-docs/index.html

-2. First we will need to get an auth token by logging in.
-Open `/api/auth/login` and click the `try it out` button.
+2. Next we will need to get an authtoken by logging in.
+Open the endpoint `/api/auth/login` on the documents page and click the `try it out` button.
 Change the `username` and `password` field to the appropriate credentials and click the `execute` button.
-If successful the response code is 204 and will look like this
+If successful, the response code is 204 and will look like this

 >cache-control: no-cacheno-storemax-age=0must-revalidate
 >date: Wed28 Jul 2021 14:38:42 GMT